cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ```

 :::note
-In later versions of cardano-cli (at least from >1.31.0) the tokennames must be base16 encoded or you will receive an error
+In later versions of cardano-cli (at least from >1.31.0) <b>the tokennames must be base16 encoded or you will receive an error</b>
 ```bash
 option --tx-out:
 unexpected 'T'